kubestellar/kubestellar/monitoring/README.md

 b) API Server Priority & Fairness: input into the following text boxes.
 - `NS`: name of the KubeStellar space namespace, e.g., *wds1-system*, *wds2-system*, *its1-system*, etc.
-- `APIService`: name of the service for a KubeStellar space APIserver, e.g., *wds1*, *wds2*, *vcluster*, etc.
+- `APIService`: name of the service for a KubeStellar space apiserver, e.g., *wds1*, *wds2*, *vcluster*, etc.
-- `Instance`: hostname and port number for the target KubeStellar space APIserver, e.g., *10.244.0.18:9444*
+- `Instance`: hostname and port number for the target KubeStellar space apiserver, e.g., *10.244.0.18:9444*

     <img src="images/apiserver-apf-monitoring.png" width="60%" height="80%" title="apiserver-apf-monitoring.png">

-**Note**: use the same combinations of `NS` and `APIService` parameters described in `step 5-a` to monitor the APIserver in the WDS space, ITS space, the hosting or WEC clusters.
+**Note**: use the same combinations of `NS` and `APIService` parameters described in `step 5-a` to monitor the apiserver in the WDS space, ITS space, the hosting or WEC clusters.

 c) KubeStellar Controllers Monitoring: input into the following text box and drop-down menu.